This article is intended for anyone getting married at San Francisco City Hall, but primarily couples considering working with Zoe Larkin Photography.

 If you’d like photographs of your wedding and engagement rings, please let me know ahead of time.
 Styling the rings takes about 10 minutes and I’ll need to add this time to the schedule. ]

 To take good photos of the rings there are a few things I need to do!
 Pop on the macro lens, grab a suitable swatch of fabric, or your florals for background.
 Then also find a light-filled position and find a platform where the rings are at eye level less a few inches from my lens.
 I’ll try a number of creative compositions and take a few dozen shots before reviewing and finding one that’s cool and in focus.

 It takes time for me to do this work!
 Just holler if your rings are an important part of your wedding day and you want photos.
-I never judge, as some City Hall couples don’t exchange rings and some, their rings are unimportant to them.
+I never presume, as some City Hall couples don’t exchange rings and others, their rings are unimportant to them.

 I wouldn’t cut short precious portrait time or family formals time to get these kinds of detail shots.

 With a traditional 8-10 hour wedding day, there’s always time (and light!) to shoot the rings, but not so much for City Hall.

 The best laid plans

 Often City Hall is chosen because of the idea of it being so quick and easy.
 However, I’ve rarely seen a day – or even just a couple of hours of photo coverage – go exactly as planned.